wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 When subscribing to Wallarm, you choose a plan that meets your business needs the most.
 From this document, you can learn available subscription plans and the functionality they enable.

-Wallarm provides the following subscription plans:

-* **Cloud Native WAAP (Web Application & API Protection)** that is a Next-Gen WAF [providing](#waap--advanced-api-security) web applications and APIs with protection against common threats.
-* **Advanced API Security** [provides](#waap--advanced-api-security) comprehensive API discovery and threat prevention across your entire portfolio, regardless of protocol.

-    The Advanced API Security subscription plan is sold as an add-on for Cloud Native WAAP.

-* **API Attack Surface** [provides](#api-attack-surface) a comprehensive view of publicly exposed APIs and related information with zero deployment and minimal configuration.
-* **Free Tier** provides [most features](#free-tier) of Advanced API Security for free up to the [quota](#free-tier).

 ## WAAP / Advanced API Security

+The **WAAP** (Web Application & API Protection) or **Cloud Native WAAP** is a Next-Gen WAF providing web applications and APIs with protection against common threats.

+**Advanced API Security** provides comprehensive API discovery and threat prevention across your entire portfolio, regardless of protocol.
+The subscription plan is sold as an add-on for Cloud Native WAAP.

+Comparison of these two subscriptions plans are provided in the table below.

 | Feature | Cloud Native WAAP | WAAP + Advanced API Security |
 | ------- | ----------------- | --------------------- |